-3. Garage Pegboard Ideas
+3. Transform Your Garage With Clever Pegboard Storage Ideas

 Pegboard is the quintessential garage organization solution.
 Utilizing garage pegboard ideas keeps this space from getting overwhelmed by clutter.
 Whatever your DIY skill level, tool storage requires a bit of wall control.
-Everything from rulers to tape, from scissors to power cords, can store easily on your own DIY pegboard configuration.
+Everything from rulers to tape, from scissors to power cords, can be stored easily on your own DIY pegboard configuration.

 Visit your local hardware store for specialized pegboard hooks designed to hold specific items, such as drills, saws, and other hard-to-hang garage tools.
 Buy metal loops made for hanging up hammers and screwdrivers.
 Hanging bins and jars can store nuts, bolts, and screws on a pegboard.

 All the features that make pegboards useful in other rooms also make them a great idea for the kitchen.
 Even so, pegboard isn’t a widely used form of kitchen storage.
 Every kitchen pegboard idea pictured in this section will help you stay organized in the house’s most-used room.
-From a small pegboard backsplash to a fully-boarded wall, pegboard can revolutionize your kitchen efficiency.
+From a small pegboard backsplash to a fully boarded wall, pegboard can revolutionize your kitchen efficiency.

 Screw plastic pegboard panels inside a kitchen cabinet to hold measuring spoons, measuring cups, peelers, and other small kitchen tools.
 Display a coffee mug collection by installing a pegboard on an empty wall.
 A popular kitchen pegboard idea is to store spices on peg-supported shelves or inside wire baskets hung from pegboard hooks.

 White pegboard looks clean and crisp in the kitchen and provides a blank canvas for showing off antiques or collectibles.
 If you’re working with limited space in your kitchen, creating more cookware storage is a worthy DIY project.
-Push dowels through a heavy plywood pegboard and use them to support generously-sized shelves.
+Push dowels through a heavy plywood pegboard and use them to support generously sized shelves.
 Arrange pots, pans, and mixing bowls atop them in colorful stacks.

 Pegboard is a popular IKEA hack for maximizing organization in every household zone, inside or out.
 It is also a useful tool for simply displaying some of your favorite things.
 Framed images stand out even more when displayed within a framed pegboard.